Kent Nix: Chicago Bears

 Nix signed with the Chicago Bears and spent the 1970 season on the taxi squad.
 He rallied the Bears in the fourth quarter for a second straight week, coming from behind to upset the Vikings, 20–17, in September 1971.
 He threw touchdown passes of 36 and 26 yards to Dick Gordon at Metropolitan Stadium in Bloomington, MN The latter pass found Gordon in the end zone with 1:42 remaining in the game.
 Bears starting quarterback, Jack Concannon, was knocked out of the game on a hit by Carl Eller.

 Nix started his first game since 1968 in a 35–14 beating of the New Orleans Saints at Soldier Field.
 He threw touchdown passes of 25 and 35 yards to Bob Wallace and Gordon.
 Overall, he completed 14 of 24 passes for 242 yards.

 The Bears, who fired coach Jim Dooley after the 1971 season and replaced him with Abe Gibron, waived Nix on September 13, 1972, four days before the start of the regular season.
 In March 1974 Nix filed suit against the Bears, charging they had misdiagnosed a November 1971 hand injury as a sprained wrist.
 He asked for more than $10,000.
 Nix had continued playing following the preliminary diagnosis.
 In his lawsuit he claimed that the injury was aggravated.
 A later diagnosis stated that the injury was a rupture of both tendons of the index finger of the right hand.

 Houston Oilers

 The Houston Oilers signed him to their taxi squad on September 21.
 Nix appeared in 12 games for the Oilers, two of them starts.
 Houston traded Nix along with Ron Billingsley to the New Orleans Saints for Dave Parks, Tom Stincic, and Edd Hargett in March 1973.

 New Orleans Saints

-Nix found himself in a four-way competition for three quarterback slots with the Saints, vying for a job with Archie Manning, second year QB Bobby Scott, and former Jets and Oilers backup QB Bob Davis.
+Nix found himself in a four-way competition for three quarterback slots with the Saints, vying for a job with Archie Manning, second year quarterback Bobby Scott, and former Jets and Oilers backup quarterback Bob Davis.
 The Saints' 1973 pre-season media guide listed Nix third on the quarterback depth chart, behind Manning and Scott but ahead of Davis.
 The other three quarterbacks all appeared for the Saints in the 1973 regular season, but Nix never did.